ICB-DCM/cOmicsArt/docs/Transcript.md

 Welcome to cOmicsArt - Customizable Omic Analysis and Reporting Tool.
 This tutorial is going to show you how to use this application to aid in your omic analysis.
 This tutorial is self-contained but can also be used to follow along with the YouTube tutorial.

 cOmicsArt is designed to be modular.
-In the beginning you only see the data selection but if you upload your data and go through the steps progressively more tabs will be shown.
+In the beginning you will only be able to see the data selection section, but if you upload your data and go through the steps progressively more tabs will be shown.
 Let us start by uploading our data.

 ## Uploading Data ##

 To upload your data, you'll need three CSV files:

 - **The data matrix**, where rows represent entities (like genes) and columns represent samples.
 The values contain count data.
 - **The sample table**, which includes metadata about the samples.
 - **The entity table**, which contains additional information about the entities.